forcedotcom/cli/releasenotes/sf/README.md

     Customize the command output with these other new flags:

     * `--single-package`: Indicates that the retrieved ZIP file has a single package directory.
-    * `--unzip, -z`: Extract the files from the downloaded ZIP file.
+    * `--unzip, -z`: Automatically extract the files from the downloaded ZIP file.
     * `--zip-file-name`: Name for the downloaded ZIP file.
 Default is `unpackaged.zip`.

     For example: